-Another method I like to use is to have some seed mixed with moist sand.
+Then again, Another method I like to use is to have some seed mixed with moist sand.
 I place it in a warm area to get the germination process started quicker.

 Sprinkle this sand and seed mix onto the prepared area, give a light covering of compost and water lightly.
 Using this method you will see the grass coming through much quicker due to the seed already being germinated.

 Perhaps you can give this method a try when performing next year’s spring lawn care maintenance.
 The same applies as above about over watering.